AlessandroLovo/gaussian-approximation-zenodo/README.md

 To be able to run the notebooks in this repository, you need to clone the [Climate-Learning](https://github.com/georgemilosh/Climate-Learning) repository.

-To do put yoursel in the same directory of this file and run
+To do so, put yoursel in the same directory of this file and run

 ```bash
 git clone --recursive https://github.com/georgemilosh/Climate-Learning.git